wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

     !end-bullet!

-!end-bullets-41!
+!end-bullets-49!

 ### Date time

-!begin-bullets-42!
+!begin-bullets-50!

 -   !begin-bullet!
     `scale_*_datetime()` now supports time zones.
-It will use the timezone attached to the varaible by default, but can be overridden with the `timezone` argument.
+It will use the timezone attached to the variable by default, but can be overridden with the `timezone` argument.

     !end-bullet!